A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations

-In this set of experiments we demonstrate the performance of our solver on the highly heterogenous Marmousi2 elastic two-dimensional model \cite{martin2006marmousi2}, which appears in Fig. \ref{fig:Marmousi2}.
-This is a 2D model, but as said before, we consider it as a case study for real 3D scenarios.
-Since the model is shallow (3 km deep), we extend it by half a km at the bottom to accommodate the absorbing boundary layer.
-In these experiments we try to address one limitation of our method - the need to exactly solve the coarsest grid problem, which at three levels is still quite large in three dimensions.
-That is also a problem when solving the acoustic equation, only now the system is much larger (for the same mesh), especially when using the mixed formulation.
-To reduce the size of the coarsest grid, we inevitably use four levels in our multigrid hierarchy.
+To reduce the size of the coarsest grid, we inevitably use 4 levels in our multigrid hierarchy.
 A similar effort was performed in \cite{calandra2013improved} for the acoustic equation, where the authors show that four levels can be used, but with a lower damping parameter for the relaxation on the third grid.
 We apply a similar strategy here, using a damping parameter of 0.5 for the Vanka relaxation on the first two grids, and 0.2 on the third.
 In addition, we also increase the shift parameter to $\alpha=0.4$, simply because the 4-level approach failed to converge for $\alpha = 0.2$.
 The rest of the parameters are the same as the default parameters mentioned earlier.

-Table \ref{tab:LevelComp} shows the results for the Marmousi2 model, where we choose the frequency $\omega$ to correspond to 10 grid-points per shear wavelength.
-In terms of iteration counts it is clear that using 3 levels is much more effective than 4 levels, which is also the conclusion of \cite{calandra2013improved} for the acoustic case.
-It is also clear that the choice of $\alpha$ is significant as the preconditioner using $\alpha=0.2$ is more effective than the one with $\alpha=0.4$.
-Given $\alpha=0.4$, the multigrid cycles with 3 and 4 levels yield comparable performance.
+Finally, in Table~\ref{tab:hybridMGDD} we demonstrate the use of DD on the top (or outer) level.
+In the left columns we first divide the domain into subdomains, then apply the multigrid preconditioner within each domain where the coarsest grid solution is done exactly by an LU decomposition.
+The experiments in the left side are similar, only with DD as a coarse grid solver.
+Decomposing the domain before applying multigrid enhance distributed parallelism.
+Decomposing the domain (again) for solving the coarse problem, allows fewer multigrid levels.
+Compared to Table~\ref{tab:MG}, left and right side respectively, we see that adding DD outside the multigrid gives comparable performance and allows to enjoy parallelism without paying a meaningful price in the number of preconditioning cycles.

+To summarize, using multigrid solely, we cannot use too many levels efficiently, and we end up with a quite large linear system for the coarsest grid in 3D.
+That is also a problem when solving the acoustic equation, only now the system is much larger (for the same mesh), especially when using the mixed formulation.
+Using DD alone, the domain must be divided aggressively.
+We demonstrate that the hybrid approach allows us to enjoy parallelism and use possibly fewer multigrid levels, without increasing the number of preconditioning cycles.